chris-fellows/cf-web-server/README.md

 # cf-web-server

 Basic web server.
-Currently only serves static resources.
+It serves static content and also dynamic content via PowerScript scripts.

 The web server runs an internal website that is used for configuring websites.
 It can be managed via the scripts in the Scripts folder.